 MP4 is extremely popular and finds use in almost all modern-day use cases.
 It is an almost ubiquitous file format and can be run on any browser, platform, device, etc. Further, MP4 videos can also be easily streamed, shared, and transmitted over the internet.

-WebM vs MP4
+Difference Between - WebM vs MP4

-WebM and MP4 both have their use cases and situations in which they are the most suited format.
+WebM and MP4 both have their use cases and situations in which they are the most suitable format.
 However, there is often confusion among people dealing with these formats.
 Which of WebM and MP4 is a better format?
 How do these two formats differ from each other, and how do they compete on important parameters?
 Let’s understand that, beginning with a comparison table to outline key differences between WebM and MP4.

 Here are some key differences between WebM and MP4 that you should keep in mind before reading ahead.